Hywel-Stoakes/hywel.stoakes/content/post/MPAi_Landing.md

 ### MPAi-Formants

 The formant feedback app has been updated by a team here at the University of Auckland (see app for details) and this is now web accessible ([here](https://nectar.kevinhira.com)).
+(This is offline as of Jan 2019 but is being moved to a new home).

 ![Screenshot2](/img/MPAinew.png)